uraway/electron-oauth-twitter/README.md

 # electron-oauth-twitter
-This is [Electron](http://electron.atom.io/) module that helps to ealsily OAuth authenticate in Electron.
+This is [Electron](http://electron.atom.io/) module that easily OAuth authenticates your Electron app with twitter.

 ### Install
 ```